It’s difficult to know what to expect from an actor of the calibre of Brian Cox…

 One of Brian’s earliest memories is an attempt to follow his dad to work and getting lost, even though he was only one street away from home.

-“I was horribly lost and scared; I think I even messed my pants!
+“I felt horribly lost and scared – I think I even messed my pants!
 I did love spending time with my dad and remember some very happy times in the shop.”

-Brian had to become self-reliant at an early age.
-That included countless hours watching movies.
+Brian Cox had to become self-reliant at an early age.

 “I did most things alone.
 I did have pals but was quite a loner.
 The cinema was my life at that time.
 The Broadway and the Royalty were my main cinemas but there were more than 20 to choose from at that time.
-I was caught by police at 4am breaking out of the Green’s Playhouse.
+I broke out of the Green’s Playhouse at 4am and was caught by Police!
 I had fallen asleep in there and woke up in the middle of the night.”

 At school, despite his lack of academic achievement, teachers had taken the young Brian under their wing, recognising that he had a talent.

 “I kind of knew what I wanted to do, it was just a matter of marking time.
 Funny thing to be marking time from the age of 11 to such time as I could be an actor.”